open-mmlab/mmpose/docs/tasks/2d_animal_keypoint.md

 </details>

 For [AP-10K](https://github.com/AlexTheBad/AP-10K) datatset, images and annotations can be downloaded from [download]().
-Note, this data and annotation data is for non-commercial use only, per the authors (see http://horse10.deeplabcut.org for more information).
+Note, this data and annotation data is for non-commercial use only.

 Extract them under {MMPose}/data, and make them look like this: